-Van Roosmalen also noticed that he enjoyed teaching.
-Before his return to the Netherlands, he had been teaching at Yale for three years, and when object-oriented techniques emerged in the early nineties, he started training for companies.
-After the turn of the millennium, he decided to drop his appointment at the TUE and to fully focus on training.
+Moreover, Van Roosmalen noticed that he enjoyed teaching.
+Before his return to the Netherlands, he had already been teaching at Yale for three years, and when object-oriented techniques emerged in the early nineties, he started training for companies.
+After the turn of the millennium, he decided to reduce his employment at the TUE to, ultimately, fully focus on training.
 He still works for the Eindhoven University, which hires him for the PDEng course in Software Technology.

 'The longer developers have spent behind the keyboard, the more receptive they generally become to advanced software engineering concepts.'

-But Van Roosmalen also provides training for developers who have been employed by a company for a couple of years.
+So, moreover, Van Roosmalen provides training for developers who have been employed by a company for a couple of years.
 A big difference with starters, he notices: the longer developers have spent behind the keyboard, the more receptive they generally become to advanced software engineering concepts.
-“You start looking at things in a different way and I think you can see them a bit more in a row.
+“You start looking at things in a different manner and I think you can see things more in context.
 It sticks a little bit better.”

 ”It is precisely this knowledge of object orientation that forms the basis for much of the architecture in a typical application.
-This means that you automatically have to deal with important software properties such as information hiding and encapsulation, i.e. the idea that you localize information and not throw the entire system through.
-In practice, you often see that a team provides a component with extra functionality and then the entire system starts to fall like dominoes.
+This means that you are automatically confronted with important software properties such as information hiding and encapsulation, i.e. the idea that you localize information and not throw it through the entire system.
+In practice, you regularly see that a team provides one component with extra functionality and then the entire system starts to topple like dominoes.
 That makes it problematic to add something.
 In many web applications you see that that idea is slightly broken,” says Van Roosmalen.

-'The more you offer, the more unintended uses there are.'
+'The more you offer, the more unintended usages there are.'

-The condition, however, is that teams adopt a defensive stance when designing their interfaces.
-“You shouldn’t just offer everything that other teams require.
-The more you offer, the more unintended uses there are.
+This requires, however, that teams adopt a defensive stance when designing their interfaces.
+“You shouldn’t just offer everything that other teams demand.
+The more you offer, the more unintended usages there are.
 This increases the chance that things will fall over with a new version.
 You can always expand an interface later on, but downsizing is a lot more difficult,” says Van Roosmalen.

 “I have a very nice workshop for that, which I do with the TUE trainees.
-Several teams are given the task of developing a component with an interface, and then they have to make a functional extension to it – unexpectedly of course; I keep that secret.
+Several teams are given the task of developing a component with an interface.
+After that, they have to make a functional extension to it – unexpectedly of course; I keep that secret.
 Then they have to try to make test cases for each other’s components that work against the first variant, but no longer against the second.
-These are real eye-openers, because often this is how the test case is made.”
+These are real eye-openers, because often such tests are made in no time.

 Box of tricks

-Developers don’t have to invent the wheel every time.
+Developers don’t have to reinvent the wheel every time.
 For many problems, best practices have been established over the years, in the form of patterns.
 “For example, you can lay out your architecture in layers: that’s an architecture pattern.
-To arrange the layers yourself, you use all kinds of design-patterns.”
+To structure those layers, you use various design-patterns.”

 Van Roosmalen provides a training course entirely dedicated to this subject: Design patterns and emergent architecture.
 That’s very broad of course, but the idea behind it is mainly to show that you have that box of tricks.
 “Actually, that’s one of my favorite training courses, because you really talk about software design and because you can use it to tackle all kinds of practical problems.
 There are also very different technical aspects involved, such as state machines with possible deadlocks.”

 Van Roosmalen, together with a former TUE colleague, also provides a follow-up course on a different architecture theme: real-time behavior.
-Typically, you’re talking about problems with systems that have to perform several time-consuming tasks at the same time.
-Nowadays, most modern programming languages allow you to program competitor systems, and that gives rise to very specific problems such as race conditions and deadlocks.
+Typically, you’re talking about problems with systems that have to perform several concurrent tasks subjected to timing requirements.
+Nowadays, most modern programming languages allow you to program concurrency , and that gives rise to very special problems such as race conditions and deadlocks.

-Here, too, things often go wrong in the basics, notes Van Roosmalen: “A lot of people who have real-time problems when using an operating system like Microsoft Windows.
+Here, too, things already go wrong in the basics, notes Van Roosmalen: “A lot of people who have real-time problems use an operating system like Microsoft Windows.
 Well, that’s not a real-time operating system.
-It does contain a lot of things as a real-time priority and so on.
-But a lot of other things are missing that are also necessary for real-time behavior.
+It does contain a lot of things like real-time priorities and so on.
+But many other things are missing that are also necessary for real-time behavior.
 Then you have to stand on your head a bit to get it right.”

-Van Roosmalen also provides a basic training around Sysml, a variant of UML for systems engineering.
-System engineers model a lot, yet Sysml is only used sparsely in practice.
+Van Roosmalen also provides a basic training around SysML, a variant of UML for systems engineering.
+System engineers model a lot, yet SysML is only used sparsely in practice.
 There’s a reason for this: “A lot of commercially available tools, such as Matlab and Simulink, are used for systems engineering.
-These are not standardized models.
-Nor do tool suppliers want that at all, because then they might lose business.
+These do not deliver standardized models.
+That is not what tool vendors want at all anyway, because they might lose business.
 They play on vendor lock-in.”

-But with Sysml you can still integrate these models with each other and make an overarching model of your system.
-The OMG, the standardization group behind Sysml, has tried to set up these modeling techniques in such a way that they cover everything and at the same time and fit together methodologically.
-“That worked out pretty well, but that makes those modeling languages awfully big.”
+But with SysML you can yet integrate these models with each other and make an overarching model of your system.
+The OMG, the standardization group behind SysML, has tried to combine these modeling techniques in such a way that the whole covers everything and at the same time Is methodologically sound.
+“That worked out pretty well, but it makes the modeling languages awfully big.”

-“For UML, most software developers have seen it once, but the threshold to really get started with it is quite high.
-Making a good model really does require an investment before it pays for itself,” Van Roosmalen agrees.
+“As for UML, most software developers have seen it once before, but the threshold to really get started with it is quite high.
+Making a good model really does require an investment before it pays off ,” Van Roosmalen agrees.
 In addition, software developers also lack a bit of the discipline that system developers do have, he observes.

 'The Agile Manifesto simply states that you need to pay attention to software quality.'

-But that’s another symptom of the fact that quality in software is hard to see and only makes itself felt in the long run, whereas that’s not the case with systems engineering, of course.
+But that again is a symptom of the fact that quality in software is hard to see and only makes itself felt in the long run, whereas that’s naturally different with systems engineering.
 “For programmers it is therefore important to put quality on the map.
 And contrary to what is sometimes thought, Agile can help with that,” says Van Roosmalen: “The Agile Manifesto simply states that you need to pay attention to software quality.
-There are very sensible things about that, but you have to hold on to that doctrine.”
+It states very sensible things about that, however you have to practice what is preached there.”